stain/ro-crate-paper/manuscript.md

 ### Data Entities are described using Contextual Entities

 RO-Crate distinguishes between [data and contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html#contextual-vs-data-entities) in a similar way to HTTP terminology's early attempt to separate _information_ (data) and _non-information_ (contextual) resources [@httprange14].
-Data entities are usually files and directories located by relative IRI references within the RO-Crate Root, but they can also be Web resources or restricted data identified with absolute IRIs, including _Persistent Identifiers_ (PIDs).
+Data entities are usually files and directories located by relative IRI references within the RO-Crate Root, but they can also be Web resources or restricted data identified with absolute IRIs, including _Persistent Identifiers_ (PIDs) [@doi:10.1371/journal.pbio.2001414].

 As both types of entities are identified by IRIs, their distinction is allowed to be blurry; data entities can be located anywhere and be complex, while contextual entities can have a Web presence beyond their description inside the RO-Crate.
 For instance `https://orcid.org/0000-0002-1825-0097` is primarily an identifier for a person, but secondarily it is also a web page and a way to refer to their academic work.

-Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate, while contextual entities mainly _explain_ the RO-Crate and its entities.
+Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate (_RO Content_ in Figure {@fig:conceptual}), while contextual entities mainly _explain_ the RO-Crate (although this distinction is not a formal requirement).

-In RO-Crate, a referenced contextual entity such as a person identified by ORCID should always be described with at least a _type_ and _name_, even where their PID might resolve to further Linked Data.
-This is so that clients are not required to follow links for presentation purposes, e.g. for HTML preview rendering.
-Similarly any imported [extension terms](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#extending-ro-crate) would themselves also need to have a human-readable description in the case where their PID does not resolve to human-readable documentation.
+In RO-Crate, a referenced contextual entity (e.g. a person identified by ORCID) should always be described within the RO-Crate Metadata File with at least a _type_ and _name_, even where their PID might resolve to further Linked Data.
+This is so that clients are not required to follow every link for presentation purposes, for instance HTML rendering.
+Similarly any imported [extension terms](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#extending-ro-crate) would themselves also have a human-readable description in the case where their PID does not resolve to human-readable documentation.

 Figure {@fig:uml} shows a simplified UML class diagram of RO-Crate, highlighting the different types of data entities and contextual entities that can be aggregated and related.
 While an RO-Crate would usually contain one or more data entities (`hasPart`), it may also be a pure aggregation of contextual entities (`mentions`).